PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 .. note::

-    As a general rule of thumb, for a function that is repeatedly executed with different parameters, we want as much evaluation as possible to happen at compile time.
+    As a general rule of thumb, things that happen at compile-time are slow (or lead to slowdowns), while things that happen at runtime are fast (or lead to speadups).

+    However, if the same computation is repeated every time the compiled function is run (where the results are the same no matter the inputs), and it is expensive, then it may be worth doing the computation once in Python and use the results statically in the program.

     However, computations at compile time cannot depend on the value of dynamic variable, since this is not known yet.
 It can only depend